Should I Become an Auto Finance Manager?

 Although not required by all employers, postsecondary programs in automotive finance management or a related area can be beneficial.
 Some examples of coursework covered in such programs include dealership accounting, finance and insurance management, business law, and automotive marketing.
 Prospective students can choose to enroll in just a few courses or complete a degree program and earn an associate's degree or bachelor's degree in automotive marketing and management.

-- Consider online training.
+You may want to consider online training.
 Postsecondary educational programs that provide training in preparation for a position as an automotive finance manager may not be available in all areas.
 Aspiring candidates may want to consider the option of pursuing their studies online.
 The Automotive Dealership Institute (ADI) offers prospective students online training programs.

 Step 3: Become an Auto Finance Manager